ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

  TemplateSystem=Otama
 ```

 The template is written in full HTML (with the .html file extension).
 A "mark" is used for the tag elements where logic code is to be inserted.
 The presentation logic file (.otm) is written with the associated C++ code, and the mark.
-This is then automatically converted to C++ code when the shared view library is built.
+This will be then automatically converted to C++ code when the shared view library is built.

 ![View Convention](http://www.treefrogframework.org/wp-content/uploads/views_conv.png "View Convention")